NHOrus/srwq-compilation/episode-09.md

 Russel's wounded tesla drive sets him down relatively smoothly a few meters behind you.
 "Jaysus, lass, I thought we were coming here to get new mechs.
 With this kind o' carryon we won't be getting anything but souveniers."

-"Yes!!" you hear Ibis shout, as the fusilade of shells from her dual-wielded M95s clips another Raubtier and sends it into a death-dive.
+"Yes!!" you hear Ibis shout, as the fusillade of shells from her dual-wielded M95s clips another Raubtier and sends it into a death-dive.
 The final one breaks off and heads to the north.
 "It's getting away!
 Will I pursue?"

 "Nah, get to the Hippo!
 I'll take him!"
 With the indicators on the Raioh barely out of the red, you blast off into the sky again.
 It's actually a really fast mech for its size, it just can't turn on a dime like others can.

 The Raubtier dodges wildly as you send out constant streams of energy from your hands.
 He dives under one and over another, always staying just a fraction of a meter far enough away to avoid the magnetic field that would spell his doom.
 Your indicators approaching the redline again, you curse and throttle back, launching twin Harken Impulse shots.
 One just manages to clip a wing, and the whole mech flips over, the pilot ejecting.

 You land again, the indicators screaming once more.
-From here, you can see Latoonis fire coming from the mountains and smashing into the town, each shell either crushing a building or knocking a Gespenst out of cover and into the firing line of your allies.
+From here, you can see Latooni's fire coming from the mountains and smashing into the town, each shell either crushing a building or knocking a Gespenst out of cover and into the firing line of your allies.
 But they're still fighting, and in one last push, 3 Gespensts and a Schutzwald rush from behind a collapsing building, a last desperate charge at where Ibis and Dumi are guarding the Hippo.

 "Damn stupid Plasma Convertor!!
 Just because I want to lay waste to half the planet doesn't mean you get the right to crap out on me when your components start to melt!!"